martyngigg/poppins-pr-qa/README.md

   // pr - added when the pull request is opened poppins.plugins.prQA.comment = 'Thanks for the changes!
 Here\'s some things that will be checked.'
+  // or prefix string with file:// to load text from a file.
+Paths are used as is.
+  // poppins.plugins.prQA.comment = 'file://poppins-qa-response.md'
 };
 ```